Children and family

 - not entitled to take parental leave (Elternzeit) while continuing to receive their monthly research-related scholarships.
 When they pause their scholarship to apply for state-funded parental leave payments, they will only receive the minimum of 300 Euro per child (Elterngeld),

-- not entitled to state-financed child support (Kindergeld) payments, though at M&B our scholarship payments to parents have always included child subsidies of 400 Euro for the first child and 100 Euro for each further child (Kinderzuschlag).
+- not entitled to state-financed child support (Kindergeld) payments, though at M&B our scholarship payments to parents had always included child subsidies of 400 Euro for the first child and 100 Euro for each further child (Kinderzuschlag).

 The reason for this non-entitlement is that paid holidays and the right to government-funded sickness payments, parental leave, more comprehensive payments during parental leave, and child support are state-subsidized benefits that are linked to the employment and tax payments of the person in question.
 These benefits, therefore, do not apply to people who neither pay taxes nor make any other contribution into the public purse.